TimoLaaan/data-portfolio/README.md

 - KPI analysis and recommendations
 ➡️ See folder: `02_business_analysis`

-### 3. Machine Learning
+### 3. Machine Learning on a Real-World Project
 - Introductory ML models (regression & classification)
-- Emphasis on interpretability
-➡️ See folder: `03_machine_learning`
+- Focus on data cleaning, presentability of insights, and correct interpretation of findings ➡️ See folder: `03_machine_learning`

 ## About Me